margaretmf/margaretmf.github.io/index.md

 Currently, I'm working as a Data Analyst with EVERFI, an expanding, edtech company, which provides courses that help students to become financially and digitally literate, engage civically, and develop healthy relationships.
 I have worked as a pro bono strategic alignment consultant for [Homeless Children's Playtime Project](https://www.playtimeproject.org) and [Jubilee Jumpstart](http://www.jubileejumpstart.org) through [Compass](http://compassprobono.org), and I have worked as a Data Ambassador with [DataKind Corps/NY](http://www.datakind.org).

-During my free time, one can find me running, reading, dance, or asking questions about the world with an interest in the intersection of the humanities and data science.
+During my free time, one can find me running, reading, dancing, or asking questions about the world with an interest in the intersection of the humanities and data science.

 <br>